 - Legs can be too narrow for men

-It’s clear that these pants have been designed to appeal to hikers.
-A ¼ length zip opens to mid-calf to make it easy to pull them on without taking your boots off.
-The zip is secured with a press stud and protected by a storm flap.
+Features like a ¼ length zip that opens to mid-calf make it easy to pull them on without taking your boots off and the zip is secured with a press stud and protected by a storm flap.
+The drawcord is located in the cuffs so they can be cinched tight against your boots, giving a secure fit that keep out the rain and mud.

 Why Trust Our Recommendations?